🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The pie chart shows the time teenagers spend doing different leisure activities.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The pie chart below show the methods used by internatlional student when booking online English courses in 3 different countries in 2009 and 2010, Summarise the information by selecting and reporting the main features, and make comperisons where relevant.

-The pie chart shows the time teenagers spend doing different leisure activities.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The table and pie show the total value and sources of fish imports to the UK from 1990 to 2000.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

-The charts below show the proportion of expenditure by students, on average, at one university, in 2000 and 2010.
+The pie charts below show the average household expenditures in Japan and Malaysia in the year 2010.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All